nakama-lab/franka-buttons/README.md

 python -m colcon build --symlink-install --packages-up-to franka_buttons
 ```

+> [!TIP]
+> **How does this work?**
+> Using `colcon` as installed in the virtual environment will add a shebang to the file `install/franka_buttons/lib/franka_buttons/franka_buttons` like `#!/home/jelle/my_ws/.venv/bin/python`.
+> This line will ensure that, whenever ROS starts the node, it will use the virtual environment interpreter instead of the global one.
+> Therefore, it can find the additional dependencies that you installed into the virtual environment.

 ## Configuring Franka Desk credentials

 To connect to the pilot buttons, we need to connect to the Franka Desk using a username and password.
 The following steps explain how to configure them: